 8. Maximize Your Current Closet Space

-Work with a closet designer or on your own to maximize your closet space.
+Doesn’t matter if you have a built-in closet or a walk-in closet, work with a closet designer or on your own to maximize your closet space.
 “Locate the unused pockets of space in a closet.
 Closet space is very valuable: it helps you realize what you actually have in your home.
 When you see everything, you use it and ultimately you save money on unnecessary purchases (like that extra black sweater we all own!)”
 Carole advises.

 9. Schedule Future Declutter Days

 Make taming the clutter monster a regular part of your life.
 Before you know it, your whole house will be organized … and you’ll have more room to breathe.

 10. Teach Your Family Ways To Stay Clutter-Free